basilfx/python-tinylink/README.md

 ## Tests
 Tests can be executed with `nose`.
 Check the `tests/` folder for more information.

+## CLI
+A simple serial CLI is included.
+When installed, run `tinylink /dev/tty.PORT_HERE` to start it.
+You can use it to send raw bytes via the link and display what comes back.

 ## License
 See the `LICENSE` file (MIT license).